wavegate/obsidian_vault/Neuroengineering/EFS.md

 - Electrically conducting solution when dissolved in a polar solvent (water)
 - Cations and anions dissolve uniformly through the solvent (solvation)
 - If an electrical potential is applied to the solution, the cations are drawn to the electrode with abundance of electrons, and the anions are drawn to the electrode with a deficit of electrons
+- When electrodes are placed in an electrolyte and a voltage is applied, the electrolyte will conduct electricity
+- A chemical rea
 - This movement of anions and cations amounts to a current
 -
 - Ions dissociate